Doyle Wolfgang von Frankenstein: 1995–2000: Misfits guitarist

 In 1995 Jerry Only settled a legal battle out of court with co-founder Glenn Danzig, effectively allowing Only the rights to the band's name on a performing level.

 Doyle and Jerry reformed the Misfits in 1995, with Jerry acting as the band's figurehead and with Michale Graves as vocalist and Dr. Chud as drummer.
 The group released two full-length albums of new material.
+Graves and Chud left the band in 2000, in reaction to the loss of members, Doyle left the Misfits.

 2000s: Touring with Danzig and forming Gorgeous Frankenstein

-In 2005, Doyle left New Jersey for Las Vegas and began auditioning members for his own band, Gorgeous Frankenstein.
+In 2005, Doyle left New Jersey for Las Vegas and began auditioning members for his own band, Gorgeous Frankenstein alongside his then wife Stephanie Bellars.

 The same year, he appeared on stage with Danzig numerous times throughout Danzig's Blackest of the Black tour.
+The two also performed three special Misfits sets in the East Coast.
 They would meet again in 2007, when Gorgeous Frankenstein played their first tour, opening for Danzig.
 This line up included Argyle Goolsby of Blitzkid, Dr. Chud and Gorgeous George.
 Doyle has since joined them on several occasions to play 30-minute-long sets of classic Misfits songs.

 During the latter quarter of 2011, former vocalist Danzig and guitarist Doyle performed Misfits songs on four occasions as part of the "Danzig Legacy" tour.
 The first of the four shows, which took place on October 7 in Chicago as one of the headlining acts at Riot Fest, saw a sold-out crowd of 5,000+.
 The last true "Legacy" show took place on Halloween at the Gibson Amphitheater in Los Angeles with an over sold crowd of 7,000+.

 In 2012, "Danzig and Doyle" headlined several worldwide Festivals and did around 70+ shows together.
 Danzig would play his set before Doyle would join him onstage to perform a set of Misfits songs.
+He would also join Danzig on his 25th anniversary tour in 2013, to play Misfits sets.

-2010s: Solo act
+2013-present: Solo act

 The year 2013 saw the inception of Doyle's solo effort, eponymously named "Doyle".
 The band features Alex Story of Cancerslug on vocals, Dr. Chud of the second-era Misfits on drums, and "Left Hand" Graham on bass.

 The debut album, Abominator, was released digitally through INgrooves/Fontana Distribution on July 30, 2013, through iTunes, Google Play, and other streaming services like Deezer.
 It was distributed by Altavoz (USA), Nippon Columbia (Japan) and Cargo Records (Europe).